 - Qualified Medicare Beneficiary Plus (QMB+): QMB+ beneficiaries receive full Medicaid coverage, and Medicaid pays their Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 QMB+ beneficiaries automatically qualify for the Medicare Part D "Extra Help" program. - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary Plus (SLMB+): SLMB+ beneficiaries receive full Medicaid coverage, and Medicaid pays their Part B premiums.
-SLMB+ beneficiaries automatically qualify for the Medicare Part D "Extra Help" program. - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).)
+(Some people with QMB are also eligible for full Medicaid benefits (QMB+).)

-Section 2.3 Here is the plan service area for VNS Health Total
+Section 2.3 Here is the plan service area for VNS Health EasyCare Plus

-VNS Health Total is available only to individuals who live in our plan service area.
+VNS Health EasyCare Plus is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in New York State: Albany, Bronx, Kings, Nassau, New York, Queens, Rensselaer, Richmond, Schenectady, Suffolk, and Westchester Counties.
+Our service area includes these counties in New York State: Albany, Bronx, Erie, Kings (Brooklyn), Monroe, Nassau, New York (Manhattan), Queens, Richmond (Staten Island), Rensselaer, Schenectady, Suffolk and Westchester Counties in New York State.